roqols/omega/README.md

 **The overlay shows nothing / ESP is blank**
 → Run CMD as Administrator.
-→ Wait a few seconds after launching Roblox before running `omega`.
+→ Wait a few seconds after Roblox loads before typing `stomega`.

-**`omega` command not found after setup**
+**`stomega` not found after setup**
-→ Close the current CMD window and open a **new** one.
+→ Close the current CMD and open a **new** window — PATH only applies to new sessions.
 → If still missing, re-run `setup.bat` as Administrator.

 **Offsets mismatch warning on startup**
 → Roblox updated and the remote offsets haven't caught up yet.
-Wait a few hours and try again.
+Try again in a few hours.

-**Python was installed but `omega` still doesn't work**
-→ Close CMD and open a new window so the updated PATH takes effect.

 ---